AStoychev/my_python_projects/statistical_task/readme.md

 Instruction for trying out the code:
 1. First you have to install pandas module.
 In terminal, you have to running: pip install pandas;
-2. In df you need to put the path to the file with the extension.csv.
+2. In df you need to put the path to the file with the extension.csv(Comma delimited).
 For example: data.csv